tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 The result is a tension between old-fashioned bureaucracy and modern development practices; the need to prove you have a rigorous process in-place and the desire to push frequent releases to production without wasteful paperwork.

-Amazon have thousands of "applications" and deploy to production every 2 seconds*.
-How would they demonstrate that each has been the subject of a thorough code review without constantly producing reams of documentation?

 <!-- more -->

 ## The Regulators